Our website uses cookies for statistical purposes.

 Company Dissolution in Austria

-Dissolution is the process through which a company is terminated.
+Company liquidation in Austria is the process through which a company is terminated.
 It is part of the overall liquidation process and, in general, this dissolution or final termination of the company is the final stage.
 Our lawyers in Austria can oversee the process and offer legal advice on request.

 How is a company liquidated in Austria?

 An Austrian legal entity can be liquidated as a consequence of a decision taken by the members of it or by a decision of a competent court, at the request of creditors or of its shareholders.
-The process is coordinated by a liquidator appointed voluntary (by the members of the company) or compulsory (by the court).
+The process is coordinated by a liquidator appointed voluntarly (by the members of the company) or compulsory (by the court).

 The law governing this process is the Austrian Insolvency Code.
 One of our lawyers in Austria can give you complete information about the Code and the business reorganization principles applicable to Austrian legal entities.